Federated Single Sign-On (SSO) Overview

 OpenID Connect (OAuth 2.0) identity management.
 For example, Google, GitHub, Bitbucket and GitLab.

-This enables seamless SSO from a browser, by asserting the identity of the user to Codefresh.
+Seamless SSO from a browser is enabled by asserting the identity of the user to Codefresh.

 A SAML2 based federated system comprises the following main components: